Disclosure: This post is sponsored by MONAT and IFabbo. All opinions and views expressed are my own.

 Ingredients in the Monat Global Oil Intensive include sustainable and natural ingredients.
 You can find the full list of ingredients here, but based on the list of ingredients, it shouldn't be surprising to know that this product has a citrus smell (like lemon.)
 The texture is also not too greasy.
 I like that this product has a dropped that lets you control how much you will be using while not making a mess.

 I read that the product was pretty versatile and could be used as a scalp treatment pre-shower or to damp hair and scalp and having a moist towel wrapped around for thirty minutes.
 I have just been applying it to my tips (so they don't dry out as easily) and as a frizz serum.
 I feel it is too early to say whether I feel much of a difference, but I have never really been the type of person who gets complimented for their hair.
 I think if my co-workers notice my hair is shinier or shows more volume, then I will know it is doing its thing.

 You can check out Monet Global Rejuvenique Oil Intensive on Monet's site along with their other hair product line here: www.monatglobal.com.

 The cost of a 1.0 fluid ounce bottle is $99, but VIP customers can get it for $84.
-It is a pretty steep price to me, but since this is my first foray in reviewing hair products, I am not sure what the price of natural hair oils typically go for.
-I have felt my hair is a lot more moisturized, so I would recommend it for that and to work as part of an anti-frizz regimen.
-Hopefully I'll get compliments soon on how shiny my hair is too.
+It is a pretty steep price to me, but since this is my first foray in reviewing hair products, I am not sure what the price of natural hair oils typically retail for.
+I have felt my hair is a lot more moisturize so I would recommend it for that and to work as part of an anti-frizz regimen.
+Hopefully, I'll get compliments soon on how shiny my hair is too.

 Hope you enjoyed my review and look out for a few more beauty product reviews this month.